 There also are a few rules of thumb that can help guide you.
-One rule of thumb is to simply multiply your annual income by 10.
-With that said, some is better than none.
+One easy way is to simply multiply your annual income by 10.
 You can also use the DIME formula as a starting point in calculating your life insurance needs.
 DIME is an acronym for Debt, Income, Mortgage and Education.

-- Debt- Total monetary value of all debt (student loans, credit cards, car loans, etc.) You’ll also want to include funeral expenses in that debt figure.
+- Debt: Total monetary value of all debt (student loans, credit cards, car loans, etc.) You’ll likely want to include your anticipated funeral expenses here.

-- Education- Determine the cost of sending your children to college or private school.
+- Education: Estimate the cost of sending your children to college or private school.
 It is common to estimate $100,000 per child for a four-year university education at a state school.
 That includes tuition fees, room and board, and books.

-Employer-sponsored life insurance is a great benefit, but it's usually not enough coverage to protect most families.
-Most employer-sponsored policies offer coverage that is one to two times your annual salary.
+Employer-sponsored life insurance is a great benefit, but it may not provide enough coverage to protect your family.
+Most employer-sponsored policies offer coverage that is 1 to 2 times your annual salary.
 So if you make $50,000 per year, your employer may offer $100,000 in life insurance coverage at very little cost to you.
-While this is helpful, the amount you really need is the total amount your family needs to replace your income for years to come.
-Many financial experts recommend that you have coverage that is actually 10 to 12 times more than your annual salary.
-Or enough to replace your income for X years and help pay for expenses or services you used to provide, like living expenses, child care, college expenses, bills, and mortgage payments.
+While this is helpful, you may need much more coverage to support your family.
+Many financial experts recommend that you have coverage that is actually 10 to 12 times more than your annual salary, or enough to replace your income for X years to help pay for expenses or services you used to provide, like living expenses, child care, college expenses, bills, and mortgage payments.

 Another disadvantage to relying on employer-sponsored coverage is that most policies through work only last as long as you are employed there.
 Many people tend to lose their insurance coverage when they change jobs, are laid off, or when they retire.
-Which could mean losing your insurance when you need it most.
+Have you thought about owning coverage outside of your employer-sponsored coverage?

 In most cases, the death benefit is not taxed.
 That said, if you are doing something less common like distributing the death benefit in installments while investing it, or including the benefit as part of an estate, there may be tax penalties for the beneficiary.
 Make sure to check with an accountant or financial advisor if you think this may apply to you.

-Typically, life insurance payouts are used to cover expenses like home mortgages, burial expenses, college tuition, existing debt, child care or dependent care, medical bills, living expenses, cosigned debt, or any other expenses your loved ones may have.
+- Typically, life insurance policy proceeds are used to help cover expenses like home mortgages, funeral expenses, children’s college tuition, existing debt, child care or dependent care, medical bills, living expenses, cosigned debt, or any other expenses your loved ones may have.
 However, it’s ultimately up to your beneficiary (or beneficiaries) to decide how to use the policy proceeds.